 The park itself is very small with minimal amenities.
 It is considered a non-operating park.
 There are washrooms and a few picnic tables.
-The hiking trail into the falls is 0.8 km and is an easy walk on a wide well kept trail to the bridge.
+The hiking trail into the falls is 0.8 km and is an easy walk on a wide well-kept trail to the bridge.
 Be sure to sign the park book on the trail in!

 Once you get past the bridge, the trail is a little more rugged but easily passable.
 This trail leads to a beautiful scenic overlook of the falls to the left and a little further up to the right the Brookfield Dam built in 1971.
 Just before the walking bridge, if you like to climb the rocks, you can venture right and climb up the right side of the falls for an up-close and personal view of the falls.

 The water cascading over the falls is said to be turned on and off in the fall as Aubrey Falls is a controlled waterfall.
-Brookfield Power Generating Station and Dam controls the water flow over the granite rock basin along the Mississagi River.
+Brookfield Power Generating Station and Dam control the water flow over the granite rock basin along the Mississagi River.